doctrine/orm/docs/en/reference/events.rst

 Load ClassMetadata Event
 ------------------------

-When the mapping information for an entity is read, it is populated in to a ``Doctrine\ORM\Mapping\ClassMetadata`` instance.
+``loadClassMetadata`` - The ``loadClassMetadata`` event occurs after the mapping metadata for a class has been loaded from a mapping source (annotations/xml/yaml) in to a ``Doctrine\ORM\Mapping\ClassMetadata`` instance.
 You can hook in to this process and manipulate the instance.
+This event is not a lifecycle callback.

 .. code-block:: php